 "I filled up with gasoline at first, because we decided to make only one pit-stop, and after as many laps as possible.
 It was hard to drive the car from the start, it was very heavy, there was oversteer, I was afraid to go out.
 I tightened my teeth and after twenty laps the car finally became drivable.
 I found the right pace and I could push deeply.
 In the last laps I was even faster than Frentzen.
 A great race.
 Things start to work".

 Zero points in two races, in stark contrast to the winds conquered by the rival.
-Mika Hakkinen does not reveal his malaise, but it is clear that he is in one of the most difficult moments of his career, second only to his accident in Australia in '95 that almost cost him his life.
-It was in fact from 1994 that Hakkinen did not remain at zero altitude after two races.
+Mika Hakkinen does not reveal his malaise, but it is clear that he is in one of the most difficult moments of his career, second only to his accident in Australia in 1995 that almost cost him his life.
+It was in fact from 1994 that Hakkinen did not have zero points after two races.
 The Finn says a few words before leaving Brazil, but they weigh like boulders:

-"I gave up, it will be like this all year, we can not find the reliability, to finish a race, we will have to work a lot.
+"I gave up, it will be like this all year, we cannot find the reliability to finish a race, we will have to work a lot.
 We have always done it, but evidently it is not enough.
-We must give more.
+We must do more.
 I have no words to describe my disappointment, my state of mind.
-Not what happened, ask the team.
-I was in the lead, suddenly the engine lost power".
+Nor what happened, ask the team.
+I was in the lead, and suddenly the engine lost power".

 Tests are urgently needed to find solutions to the Mp4/15 reliability problems, so the Finn will take part in the tests at Silverstone during the week following the Brazilian Grand Prix, together with test driver Panis.
-For now, only Mika’s excuses come from Haug, the German soul of the stable, the engine manager:
+For now, the only excuses to Mika come from Haug, the German soul of the team, the engine manager:

 "Three engines broken in two races are too many.
 Ferrari had only one problem, the difference is all here".

-During the usual checks by the commissioners on the cars in the post-race, all the points cars, except that of Fisichella, have the suspicion of irregularities due to the damage to the wooden table placed in the lower and central part of the car.
-Schumacher’s Ferrari, Frentzen and Trulli’s two Jordans, Coulthard’s Mclaren and Ralf Schumacher’s Williams showed violent signs of contact with the uneven terrain of the Interlagos track.
+During the usual post-race checks by the commissioners on the cars, all the cars that got points - except that of Fisichella - have the suspicion of irregularities due to the damage to the wooden table placed in the lower and central part of the car.
+Schumacher’s Ferrari, Frentzen and Trulli’s two Jordans, Coulthard’s McLaren and Ralf Schumacher’s Williams showed violent signs of contact with the uneven terrain of the Interlagos track.
 It should be remembered that the wooden table was introduced with the bottom staircase in 1994.
-And that season immediately led to a resounding disqualification for Michael Schumacher with Benetton at the Belgian Grand Prix, because the German had damaged the board by jumping on a curb beyond the limit allowed by the regulation.
-The commissioners on the occasion cancelled the victory of the German because the wooden board had been worn by two millimeters.
-In fact, the Federation allows a consumption of one tenth of the thickness of the board: being high ten millimeters, the tolerance is therefore only one millimeter.
+And that season immediately led to a resounding disqualification for Michael Schumacher with Benetton at the Belgian Grand Prix, because the German had damaged the board by jumping on a kerb beyond the limit allowed by the regulation.
+The commissioners on the occasion cancelled the victory of the German because the wooden board had been worn by two millimetres.
+In fact, the Federation allows a consumption of one tenth of the thickness of the board: being high ten millimetres, the tolerance is therefore only one millimetre.
 After repeated cross-checks with the boards dismounted, Schumacher’s Ferrari, the two Jordans and Williams are exonerated.
-Instead, it remains blocked, controlled by the commissioners in the presence of Adrian Newey, the designer Mclaren, the car of Coulthard.
-The Mclaren case, however, is then different, since it is found a lower ground height of the front wing.
+Instead, it remains blocked, controlled by the commissioners in the presence of Adrian Newey, the McLaren, the car of Coulthard.
+The McLaren case, however, is then different, since a lower ground height of the front wing is found.
 There are strict rules in this area.
-The whole wing assembly must in fact be fifty millimeters higher than the reference plane, which is the lowest point of the single-seater.
+The whole wing assembly must in fact be fifty millimetres higher than the reference plane, which is the lowest point of the single-seater.
 This measurement was introduced in order to avoid errors in the height checks with respect to the ground.
 The commissioners' decision, arrived only in the evening at nine o'clock, is to exclude Coulthard from the final classification, allowing Fisichella to climb to second place, and Frentzen to acquire the third place.
 In addition, Jenson Button enters the points area, winning the first point of his career at only twenty years and two months, becoming the youngest in Formula 1 history to do so.
-The record of the Mexican Ricard Rodriguez is broken, who in 1962 finished fourth in the Belgian Grand Prix at twenty years and four months.
-Coulthard’s exclusion is through the following statement:
+The record of the Mexican Ricard Rodriguez, who in 1962 finished fourth in the Belgian Grand Prix at twenty years and four months, is broken.
+Coulthard’s exclusion is announced through the following statement:

 "We received a report from the technical delegate about the post-race checks on the compliance of the body of the car number 2.
-When it was examined the height of the front of the body it was noticed that the front wing was only forty-three millimeters instead of fifty above the reference plane which is described in Article 3.12.1 of the Technical Regulation 2000.
+When it was examined the height of the front of the body it was noticed that the front wing was only forty-three millimetres instead of fifty above the reference plane which is described in Article 3.12.1 of the 2000 Technical Regulation.
 This shall exceed the five millimetre tolerance limit laid down in Article 3.12.6.
-The team manager - Dave Ryan; n.d.r. - and the technical director - Adrian Newey; n.d.r. - were summoned.
-After listening to their explanations, those of the technical delegate, the commissioners resorted to Article 3.7 which concerns the compliance of cars with the rules, and since the car number 2 was not so after the race, they decided to exclude it from the arrival.
+The team manager [Dave Ryan, n.d.r.] and the technical director [Adrian Newey, n.d.r.] were summoned.
+After listening to their explanations, those of the technical delegate, the commissioners resorted to Article 3.7 which concerns the compliance of cars with the regulations, and since the car number 2 was not so after the race, they decided to exclude it from the arrival.
 The contestant has the right to appeal".

-McLaren managers, after Coulthard’s exclusion, explain that in contact with the ground and on the kerbs of Interlagos, the whole front wing group would have slightly collapsed causing a rotation of the muzzle backwards.
-Hence the lowering of seven millimeters of the side bulkheads, those found out of measure by the commissioners for two millimeters beyond the tolerance.
+McLaren managers, after Coulthard’s exclusion, explain that with the contact with the ground and the kerbs of Interlagos, the whole front wing group would have slightly collapsed causing a rotation of the muzzle backwards.
+Hence the lowering of seven millimetres of the side bulkheads, those found out of measure by the commissioners for two millimetres beyond the tolerance.
 The decision of the Federation is in line with that taken in Melbourne, when the front wing had cost the disqualification, without discussion, of the Sauber.
 In that case the measure not respected was the proximity of the bulkhead to the front wheel.
-A real nightmare for the Woking team, which with the zero inflicted also on Coulthard, after the first two Grands Prix of the season has not yet conquered a point, while Ferrari flies in the constructors with twenty-six points.
+A real nightmare for the Woking team, which with the zero inflicted also on Coulthard, after the first two races of the season has not yet conquered a point, while Ferrari flies in the constructors with twenty-six points.
 Coulthard is dismayed but optimistic:

-"It’s a matter for the stable.
+"It’s a concern for the team.
 I can only assure you that the car was regular at the time of the start, and that if something can be changed during the race it is because of the track wedges or kerbs, certainly not because of me or us.
 I remain confident, and I believe that the final sentence can prove us right".

 Ron Dennis immediately announces that the appeal will be there, explaining the reason in a note:

-Mclaren clings to the call to limit the damage of an already disastrous weekend.
-The matter will be discussed the following week at the Paris Tribunal on 3 April 2000.
-The disqualification inflicted on Coulthard is also commented by Michael Schumacher, the victim himself, as already mentioned, of a disqualification in 1994 during the Belgian Grand Prix after winning the race.
+McLaren clings to the call to limit the damage of an already disastrous weekend.
+The matter will be discussed the following week at the Paris Tribunal on April 3, 2000.
+The disqualification inflicted on Coulthard is also commented by Michael Schumacher, the victim himself, as already mentioned, of a disqualification during the 1994 Belgian Grand Prix after winning the race.
 Without forgetting the case of the deflectors during the Malaysian Grand Prix in the 1999 season, which led to the disqualification of both Ferraris, then readmitted following the appeal of the Maranello team.
-Here too, Schumacher was close to being disqualified as a result of the checks which luckily cleared him.
+There too, Schumacher was close to being disqualified as a result of the checks which luckily cleared him.
 The Ferrari driver tells:

 Then why does it take hours to make such a simple measurement?

 "Who knows.
 I don’t even know how they make this measurement.
-But the fact that so many cars from different stables have stumbled into this error makes me think one thing.
+But the fact that so many cars from different teams have stumbled into this error makes me think one thing.
 And that is that the fault of all this is not in the intent to cheat but in the asphalt of the track.
 There are depressions here, and when you’re speeding over them, you’re getting terrible dunks.
-And the machine, in fact the skates touch and a little wear out.
-The problem is that they should better control the circuits.
+And the car, in fact the skates touch and wear out a little.
+The problem is that they should control the circuits better.
 I think they are right to carry out these checks.
 However, we must do them clearly, surely and quickly.
-It is not nice after so many hours from the end of a race, to see questioning everything".
+It is not nice after so many hours from the end of a race to see everything questioned".

-The FIA Court of Appeal ruling on the irregularity of Mclaren Coulthard consists of three judges, whose nationality cannot be for reasons of impartiality, neither British nor German.
-The case does not lend itself to too many interpretations, Mclaren argues that the cause of the irregularity is due to a failure of the underbody and chassis and a rotation on its axis of the two parts of the front wing, pushing the point that Coulthard’s car didn’t benefit from it.
+The FIA Court of Appeal ruling on the irregularity of the McLaren of Coulthard consists of three judges, whose nationality cannot be for reasons of impartiality, neither British nor German.
+The case does not lend itself to too many interpretations, McLaren argues that the cause of the irregularity is due to a failure of the underbody and chassis and a rotation on its axis of the two parts of the front wing, pushing the point that Coulthard’s car did not benefit from it.
 But Article 58 of the FIA sports code is clear: